vmleon/oracle-ai-vector-search-benchmark/README.md

 This project provides a comprehensive benchmarking suite for Oracle AI Vector Search capabilities.
 It combines a Flask-based vector embedding service with Oracle Database backend for storing and searching vector embeddings at scale.

+### Technical overview

-The benchmark uses a curated dataset of PDF documents from [Kaggle](https://www.kaggle.com/datasets/manisha717/dataset-of-pdf-files?resource=download) to test document parsing, embedding generation, and vector search performance.
+The benchmark uses a curated dataset of PDF documents from [Kaggle Dataset of PDF files](https://www.kaggle.com/datasets/manisha717/dataset-of-pdf-files?resource=download) to test document parsing, embedding generation, and vector search performance.
 The application leverages vLLM for efficient vector embeddings using the `intfloat/e5-mistral-7b-instruct` model, docling for robust document parsing across multiple file formats, and Oracle Database's native vector capabilities for similarity search.

 Key features: